 I’m prepared to cut a deal by offering a freebie instead of a discount.

 Some people are too shy to make me an offer or more likely, they are torn between choosing one of two prints, one costing far more than the other.
 From my point of view, it’s the difference between taking £20 for the limited edition or £6.50 for an open edition.

-Human nature being as it is, the indecisive customer is likely to choose the cheaper option but I, naturally, want them to spend £20.
+Human nature, being as it is, an indecisive customer is likely to choose the cheaper option but I, naturally, want them to spend £20.

 “I tell you what, if you want both prints I can do you a better deal.
 If you want the limited edition for £20, I will INCLUDE the other one for the same price.
 You get both for £20.“

 For the average customer, this deal is almost too good to be true.
 That appears to be something for nothing right?
 In the mind of the customer, I’ve just given away £6.50.

 If the customer is suspicious I simply tell the truth, I can always reprint the open edition and sell it again.
 The Limited Edition can’t be replaced.
 All is fair and everyone is happy.

 Decision-making is traumatic, people find it stressful.
 I’ve solved that problem and now the buyer can have both without the angst of making the wrong choice.

 For my part, as the seller, I was initially unlikely to get the £20 sale, but by offering the freebie I’ve secured the sale with the loss of only 80 pence for a new open edition print.

 Relief all around.

 Learning to haggle is a useful skill and it works.
 Whether you choose to spend all day bargaining is up to you.
 For my part, I prefer to combine fixed and flexible pricing.
 I just haven’t got the energy to haggle all day long.